 For the documentation of the model we follow closely the European Standards for Writing and Documenting Exchangeable Fortran 90-Code.
 These standards provide a framework for the use of Fortran-90 in European meteorological organizations and weather services and thereby facilitate the exchange of code between these centres.
-According to these standards, the model documentation is split into two categories: external documentation (outside the code) and internal documentation (inside the code).
+According to these standards, the model documentation is split into two categories: external documentation (outside the code)

+Table 1.2: COSMO Documentation: A Description of the Nonhydrostatic Regional COSMO-Model and internal documentation (inside the code).
 The model provides extensive documentation within the codes of the subroutines.
 This is in form of procedure headers, section comments and other comments.
 The external documentation is split into seven parts, which are listed in Table 1.2.